Edited by: Keri Stooksbury

 |Ink Business Cash card||5% cash-back (converts to 5 Ultimate Rewards points)|

-So if you’re a frequent Lyft user, make sure to add your Chase credit card to your Lyft account and earn a ton of bonus points.
+If you’re a frequent Lyft user, make sure to add your Chase credit card to your account and earn a ton of bonus points.
 After all, 1 $75 trip to the airport could earn you a massive 750 Ultimate Rewards points if you have a Chase Sapphire Reserve card!

 As you can see, it’s not too hard to earn 100,000+ Chase Ultimate Rewards points in 90 days or less.
-In the end, it’s all about having the best card for your spending habits and leveraging bonus points opportunities like authorized users, the Chase shopping portal, and buying gift cards in bulk for future purchases.
+In the end, it’s all about having the best card for your spending habits and leveraging bonus-point opportunities like authorized users, Shop through Chase, and buying gift cards in bulk for future purchases.

 Now that you have 100,000 Chase Ultimate Rewards points, it’s time for the fun part — redeeming them!

 The information regarding the Chase Freedom Flex℠ was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 The information regarding the Chase Freedom® Card was independently collected by Upgraded Points and not provided nor reviewed by the issuer.

 The following personal and business credit cards earn Ultimate Rewards points.
 Cards with an asterisk next to them can transfer to airline and hotel partners, while cards without cannot.
 However, Ultimate Rewards points earned by non-transferable cards can be combined with transferrable cards and then transferred to partners.

 Points earned with a credit card will appear in your account shortly after your statement closes.
 Points earned through Shop through Chase will generally appear in 3 to 5 days but can take longer for select merchants.